-As well as promoting in every major UK Stadium, SJM Concerts promote 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
-They are partners in V festival, Parklife and Wildlife festivals.
-SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust which just celebrated another record year of ticket sales.
+As well as promoting in every major UK Stadium, SJM Concerts promote over 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
+SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust.

-SJM Concerts were voted ‘Promoter Of The Year’ at the Music Week Awards in 2016 – the 7th time they have won it in the last 10 years.
+SJM Concerts have been voted ‘Promoter Of The Year’ at the Music Week Awards 9 times in the last 13 years it has run.

 Spotify transformed music listening forever when it launched in 2008.
 Discover, manage and share over 70 million tracks, including more than 2.9 million podcast titles, for free, or upgrade to Spotify Premium to access exclusive features for music including improved sound quality and an on-demand, offline, and ad-free listening experience.